 Unlike most Ritz-Carlton properties, be aware that there is an extra fee for Wi-Fi here.
 Valet parking also gets expensive.
 Still, business travelers appreciate the hotel’s full-service business center and a convenient outpost of Jittery Joe’s coffee shop.

-Reward nights at Ritz’s Atlanta property range between 40,000 and 60,000 Marriott Bonvoy points per night for an overnight stay.
+Reward nights at Ritz’s Atlanta property generally range between 40,000 and 60,000 Marriott Bonvoy points per night for an overnight stay.
 Paid rates hover around $270.

 It might seem strange that this Maui hotel is not located on the beach it faces, but this was done on purpose.
 When an important Hawaiian burial ground was discovered during construction, developers immediately moved the property plans back from the sand.